DataDog/KubeHound/README.md

 + Create a connection to the local janusgraph instance by following the steps here https://docs.gdotv.com/connection-management/ and using `hostname=localhost`
 + Navigate to the query editor and enter a sample query e.g `g.V().count()`.
 See detailed instructions here: https://docs.gdotv.com/query-editor/#run-your-query

+### Example queries

+We have documented a few sample queries to execute on the database in [our documentation](https://kubehound.io/queries/gremlin/).

 ### Query data from your scripts

 #### Python